How Listening Instantly Improves Employee Relations

 Posted in Insights, Motivational, News

-Is Listening the Secret Ingredient to Positive Employee Relations?
+Listening is the Secret Ingredient to Positive Employee Relations

 When you review these statistics, you may be surprised to learn how the spoken message is communicated.
 Believe it or not, only 7% of what we convey is by words, with 38% indicated by the tone of voice.
 Finally, we transmit 55% of the meaning non-verbally. * Source: Mehrabian, 1981

-We must also consider that listening is much more than just hearing spoken words.
-It's about really focusing on the person speaking.
+We must fully engage and actively listen if we only convey 7% of our verbalizations to others.
+Listening is much more than just hearing spoken words.
+It's about focusing on the person speaking.

 Have you ever been part of a conversation where the other person waits for their turn to speak rather than genuinely listening?
 Or maybe you've been guilty of that (most of us have).
-While the other person may carry on talking, it doesn't mean they don't pick up on your lack of attention and focus on what they have to say.
+Even though the other person may carry on talking, it doesn't mean they don't pick up on your lack of attention and focus on what they have to say.

 Can you imagine how damaging this can be for employee relations?
 Or relationships of all kinds, for that matter.